One-Two-VLA/One-Two-VLA.github.io/README.md

-# UniVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning
+# OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning